ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 With a signed integer type we can use tools such as sanitizers [(55)](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) to detect and signal signed integer over- and underflow in our testing pipeline.
 This won't detect cases in production though, which is a cause for concern, since we usually don't ship binaries built with sanitizers enabled [53](https://lemire.me/blog/2019/05/16/building-better-software-with-better-tools-sanitizers-versus-valgrind/).
 We can also compile with the `-ftrapv` flag to catch signed under- and overflow [(54)](https://gcc.gnu.org/onlinedocs/gcc/Code-Gen-Options.html).

+## Changing The Type Of A Variable Or Return Value

+Without warnings is can be difficult to find all the places where changing the type of a variable or function's return type changes the behavior of the code that uses it.
+IDE's and other tools can help within the same project but projects that use our code is more difficult.
+The developers on that project may not even be aware that the type changed.

 # Operations